 Differential Diagnosis of Iron Deficiency Anemia

-Differential diagnosis of iron-deficiency anemia in children is needed to be made with other similar blood disorders and anemia showing a hypochromic microcytic picture.
-These include beta-thalassemia minor, anemia of lead poisoning and anemia accompanying chronic inflammations or infections.
+Differential diagnosis of IDA in children should include other similar blood disorders and microcytic hypochromic anemia.
+These include beta-thalassemia minor, anemia of lead poisoning, and anemia accompanying chronic inflammations or infections.

-B-thalassemia minor has typically an elevated number of RBCs as compared to IDA.
-In addition, the index of MCV by the red cell count is under 13.
+Beta thalassemia minor typically shows an elevated number of red blood cells compared with IDA.
+In addition, the Mentzer index (MCV/RBC) is less than 13.

 Anemia of lead poisoning

-IDA differentiated from anemia of lead poisoning in lacking basophilic stippling of the red cells which is a characteristic feature in anemia of lead poisoning.
+IDA can be differentiated from anemia of lead poisoning by a lack of basophilic stippling of the red blood cells, which is a characteristic feature of anemia of lead poisoning.

 Anemia of chronic inflammation or infection

-Anemia of chronic inflammation has low serum level, while iron-binding capacity is normal and serum ferritin level is normal or raised.
-On the other hand, anemia accompanying infections must be excluded by screening tests for infections.
+In anemia of chronic inflammation, serum level is low, iron-binding capacity is normal, and serum ferritin level is normal or raised.
+Anemia accompanying infections must be excluded by screening tests for infections.

 Management of Iron Deficiency Anemia

-Pediatric Iron-deficiency anemia is almost always managed medically by iron replacing therapy through oral or parenteral routes.
-Rarely, in life threatening cases, a blood transfusion is considered.
+Pediatric IDA is almost always managed medically by iron replacement therapy through oral or parenteral routes.
+Rarely, in life-threatening cases, a blood transfusion is considered.

 Oral iron therapy

-- Ferrous sulfate, containing 20% elemental iron and available as 200 mg tablets.
+- Ferrous sulfate, which contains 20% elemental iron and is available as 200-mg tablets.

-- Ferrous gluconate, containing 12% elemental iron and available in 250 mg dose.
+- Ferrous gluconate, which contains 12% elemental iron and is available in 250-mg doses.

-However, potential side effects could occur in the form of nausea, vomiting, diarrhea, constipation and epigastric pain.
-Even the recommended dose can cause side effects in which case readjustment of the dose becomes essential.
+However, potential adverse effects could occur in the form of nausea, vomiting, diarrhea, constipation, and epigastric pain.
+Even the recommended dose can cause adverse effects, in which case readjustment of the dose becomes essential.

-Factors involving in poor response to oral iron include:
+Factors involving in poor response to oral iron include the following: